 28 In court proceedings the VPS allows the judge/magistrates to take account of, so far as the court considers it appropriate, the consequences of the offence to the victim.
 This does not include any opinions of the victim as to what the sentence should be, which, if they are contained in the VPS, should be ignored.
 If the victim does not wish to make a VPS, no inference should be drawn from this.

-29 The Lord Chief Justice has issued a practice direction to guide judges and magistrates how to use the VPS, available on the Court Service website.
+29 The Lord Chief Justice has issued a practice direction to guide judges and magistrates how to use the VPS, available on the HM Courts & Tribunals Service website.

 31 The VPS should be provided to the defence before the hearing, and brought to the attention of the Court following conviction.
 Where appropriate the contents of the VPS should be referred to when opening the facts of the case.